DVS-Lab/StayGo2-DataInBrief/code/README.md

 3. The [Stago2_TSV_Comprehension.m](code/Stago2_TSV_Comprehension.m) Extracts comprehension checks (yes/no decision and value predicted)
 4. The [StayGo2_extract_phenotypes.m](code/StayGo2_extract_phenotypes.m) Specifies survey data in our sample for each participant.
 5. The [StayGo2_Surveys_Scored.m](code/StayGo2_Surveys_Scored.m) Scores the participants survey responses into outputs for analysis.
+6. The [reliability.R](code/reliability_coefficient/reliability.R) Finds the reliability coefficients for the survey data in the phenotype directory.

 ## Conversion of Sourcedata to BIDS Format: